-The U.S. has an opportunity not even imagined 2 or 3 years ago to significantly expand its manufacturing sector, to transition away from our reliance on coal-fired electricity generation without attendant price shocks, and to make real progress towards energy independence.
-All of this, however, depends on relatively low and stable natural gas prices (which sharply contrasts with the history of natural gas price volatility in the U.S.).
+The U.S. has an opportunity not even imagined 2 or 3 years ago to significantly expand its manufacturing sector, transition away from our reliance on coal-fired electricity generation (without risking price shocks), and finally make real progress towards energy independence.
+All of this, however, depends on relatively low and stable natural gas prices (which sharply contrasts with the history of natural gas price volatility).
 DOE/FE should not turn a blind eye and allow the same businesses that gambled and lost on projections of the need for future natural gas imports to now potentially squander our Nation's future on what may well turn out to be another failed venture as natural gas production and export capacity develop throughout the world.